pelson/repohealth.info/README.md

 simply rely on our deployment target's ephemeral storage to act as a data cache.

-Google analytics is enabled on the service - please let @pelson know if you are a developer of repo-health-report and want access.
+Google analytics is enabled on the service - please let @pelson know if you have contributed to this repository and want access.

 ## Other work